• Alfred M. Hallmark

 Picture

-The county is named for Saint Patrick, San Patricio translating to Saint Patrick in Spanish.
-County seat is Sinton.
+San Patricio County is named for Saint Patrick, San Patricio translating to Saint Patrick in Spanish.
+The county seat is Sinton.
 We started traveling to San Patricio County back in 2006 and have been working on capturing the older markers ever since.
 This is a rural county with its economy tied to cattle raising and farming.
 There are 7 primary towns within San Patricio and each has a least one to two markers so they they feel like they are spread far and wide when you go looking.

 Angelita (Littlest Angel)